 The editor may notify the author of minor or major changes if found for further consideration.
 The author then needs to resubmit the article again with all the required changes for re-screening.

 Once the Editor is satisfied with the final manuscript and the manuscript passes the editor’s screening, it is forwarded to external reviewers for further review.
 The Editorial Board and Reviewer Panel is clearly displayed on each journal’s homepage.

 Become a Reviewer/Editor

-At ARCC double blind peer-review process has been followed from last 50 years.
-After the initial green signal by the editor, the papers are sent to the suitable reviewers.
-Article may be send to more than 1 or 2 reviewer.
-Average time from submission to final decision: 61 days
+At ARCC double-blind peer-review process has been followed for the last 50 years.
+After the initial green signal by the editor, the papers are sent to suitable reviewers.
+The article may be sent to more than 1 or 2 reviewers.
+Average time from submission to a final decision: 61 days

 In the Double-blind peer review, the identity of both the author and reviewer is kept secret.
 This mainly stops the reviewer from forming any partiality as the reviewer doesn’t know who wrote the article.

 To aid this the authors need to make sure that their manuscripts are created in a way that doesn’t reveal their identity at any cost.

 But as no process is entirely useful or harmful, the Double-Blind Peer Review also comes with its set of advantages and disadvantages.